 Please visit https://housing.ucmerced.edu/apply.
-On this page you will find the information necessary to apply for housing.
+On this page you will find the information necessary to apply for housing depending on what type of student you are.
 Newly admitted students must wait 24 hours after they submit and pay their Statement of Intent to Register (SIR) before applying for housing.

 Housing is not guaranteed until you receive a “Contract Acceptance” email from the Housing and Residence Life Office.

-Information about room assignment and move-in instructions will be emailed to your UC Merced account and mailed to your permanent address about two weeks before move-in day.
+Information about room assignment and move-in instructions will be emailed to your UC Merced account and mailed to your permanent address.
 Summer assignments are available at summer move in.